ImagePicker 1.1.3

 Various kind of configuration is supported.
 All configuration should be done before the view controller's view is first accessed.

-• to configure general visual appearance use Appearance class
+- to configure general visual appearance use

-• don't forget to set your delegate and dataSource if needed
+class - don't forget to set your

 Important